 Adult Emotional Dependency (AED)

-- The condition causes generalized anxiety, fear of judgement and rejection, need for approval, confidence issues, social anxiety, depression, addictions, feeling overwhelmed and tired, neediness or emotional numbness, poor performance and much more...
+The condition seems to affect a large segment of our actual society, and has shown to be the hidden root-cause of many forms of anxiety and fear.
+Some of the conditions associated with Adult Emotional Dependency (AED) are: generalized anxiety, unjustified feeling of unsafe, fear of judgement and rejection, need for approval, confidence issues, performance anxiety, social anxiety, starvation for love and attention, depression, alcohol and drugs abuse, addictions, feeling overwhelmed and tired, neediness or emotional numbness, poor performance and much more...

 Which are the Adult Emotional Dependency (AED) symptoms?

 Our human nature is to become self-reliant and emotionally independent in adulthood.
 Emotionally independent individuals are able to interact freely and comfortably with partners, families, friends and community – from a place of equality and personal empowerment.
 This allows us to be socially inter-dependent, the ability to interact and share our lives with people by free choice - not constrained by fear and need.

 On the contrary, emotional dependency in adulthood builds complex and painful layers of anxiety and fear and typically results in several debilitating emotions/feelings.
 Adult Emotional Dependency (AED) is the cause of the symptoms related to being emotionally dependent in adulthood upon 'others' ( peers, colleagues, friends, family, partners, social environment - not necessarily upon a specific person - as source of protection, approval, leadership and emotional fulfillment.
 These may include:

 Fear of :

 - External leadership and/or validation